Contact UsInvestorsCareersMediaScienceContact Us

 • More effective management of patients with HFpEF.

-• Identification of patients eligible for appropriate initiation of licensed treatments.
+• Identification of patients eligible for appropriate licensed treatments.

 Resource Allocation